Extension of Lipschitz maps definable in Hensel minimal structures: Lipschitz extension on the affine line

-of the initial $d$-tuples $(c_1,\ldots,c_d)$ of centers $c_{i}$ or, more precisely, of $d$-tuples of pairs $(c_{i},\rho(c_{i}))_{i=1}^{d}$, for each of which the skeleton is given by a unique formula (built from some arithmetic averages after a suitable choice, as described above) depending only on a given configuration.
-Our preference to configurations with respect to $d$-tuples $(c_1,\ldots,c_d)$ rather than their sets $\{ c_1,\ldots,c_d \}$ is for the sake of application later on in the affine spaces of higher dimensions. \end{remark}
+of the initial $d$-tuples of pairs $(c_{i},\rho(c_{i}))_{i=1}^{d}$, such that for each of which the skeleton is given by a unique formula (built from the $d$-tuples and some arithmetic means occurring in the construction), which depends only on a configuration.
+A given reparametrized open cell $C$ can be treated as one whose set of centers is just its skeleton.

+\begin{remark} In the case of higher dimensions, we shall analyze the above construction uniformly in definable families of reparametrized open cells, with valued field parameters running the affine spaces of lower dimension.
+This will be done by partitioning the parameter space into 0-definable cells to provide a common configuration, and even to provide the same metric $vK$-parameters describing the configuration on each twisted box of the cells thus resulted. \end{remark}

+In order to achieve the goal set out in the above remark, we need the strengthening of the fact that the imaginary sort $RV$ is stably embedded, stated below.
+This follows directly from the proof of~\cite[Proposition~2.6.12]{C-H-R}.